Minnesota Wildflowers

 Detailed Information

-[photo of leaves] Grayish blue-green, somewhat hairy leaves are deeply lobed into narrow segments.
+[photo of mid stem leaves] Leaves are basal and alternate, gray-green to blue-green, somewhat hairy, deeply lobed into narrow segments.
 Near the base of the plant leaves may be up to 8 inches long and 2 inches wide, becoming progressively smaller as they ascend the stem.
-Leaves near the flowers are typically small, narrow and unlobed.
-The main stem is ridged and roughly hairy.
-One plant has up to 15 stems, each heavily branched.
+Leaves near the flowers are typically small, more linear, and unlobed.
+Stems are stiff, ridged and roughly hairy, multiple from the base, and heavily branched.
+First-year plants produce only a basal rosette of leaves, with flowering stems emerging the second year.

 Notes:

+I hate this plant—it is taking over everywhere at my favorite local park.
+The flowers of Spotted Knapweed have been mistaken for Wild Bergamot (Monarda fistulosa), which it vaguely resembles, but the leaves and overall plant structure are very different between the two species.
 The stems and bracts are stiff and scratchy, making walking through a patch of this an uncomfortable experience.
-Spotted Knapweed is on the noxious weed list for Minnesota.
+Spotted Knapweed is on the prohibited/control weed list for Minnesota and should be eradicated.
 It contains chemicals that poison the soil and inhibit native plants.
 The hundreds of seeds produced by one plant mostly stay within a few feet of the parent plant, thus it tends to form large, monoculture colonies.
 The first year it sprouts there is just a rosette of leaves, with flowers appearing the second year.
-Spotted Knapweed is one of 3 targeted plant species in Minnesota with an active bio-control program.
-The other 2 species are leafy spurge and purple loosestrife.
+Spotted Knapweed is one of 3 targeted plant species in Minnesota with an active bio-control program, the other 2 species are leafy spurge and purple loosestrife.
+Spotted Knapweed was formerly (or incorrectly) known as Centaurea biebersteinii and Centaurea maculosa.
+There are at least 2 recognized subspecies of C. stoebe, though they are poorly documented; subsp. micranthos is the species in North America.

 More photos